Published 10 Feb 2023

 Advantages of Using Construction Contract Agreement with iAuditor

 The possibility of losing a paper-based construction contract agreement can be burdensome for contractors and project owners.
 It can put the business at risk and create misunderstandings and process errors.
 Drafting construction contract forms on your own can also sometimes be time-consuming and prone to mistakes

 - effortlessly store the construction contract agreement in the cloud;

 - document construction contract agreement using a handheld device anytime, anywhere;

 - capture photo of client identification and other needed documents;

-- easily generate and share construction agreement contract with shareholders or any member of the organization; and
+- easily share construction contract form to sub-contractors or any member of the organization;

 - seal the contract with a digital signature including a timestamp to validate the transaction.